walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 ## CI summaries and soft-fail

-The reusable OSS Gradle workflow (`.github/workflows/gradle.yml`) appends per-role Markdown summaries to the GitHub Actions job summary after `allTests`.
+The reusable OSS Gradle workflow (`.github/workflows/gradle.yml`) always publishes these role sections to the GitHub Actions job summary, using the same heading and table shape as the OpenID4VP verifier report:

+1. OpenID4VP Verifier
+2. OpenID4VP Wallet
+3. OpenID4VCI Wallet
+4. OpenID4VCI Issuer

+When a role produced `summary.md`, that file is appended.
+When it did not, the workflow still writes the same heading, totals, and table, with a note that no results were produced.

 Artifacts (when a role actually runs):